pbosetti/adas.utils/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-This is a new release, fixing warnings in the previously submitted version,
+* This is a new release.
-namely:

-- Shortened title in DESCRIPTION
-- Added reference to DESCRIPTION (ISBN)
-- Improved documentation, each exported functuion has a \value section
-- the `chauvenet` function returns a list of class `chauvenet`, and the proper `print.chauvenet()` method is provided
-- Functions returning formulas do not change the `.GlobalEnv` anymore
-- `fp_alias_matrix` function also accepts a `factorial.plam` object as input
+* the 1 note in R CMD check is the `unable to verify current time` one